Aluminum Loss Or Gain Of Electrons

 2. Second Ionization Energy: Energy to remove one of the two 3s electrons.
 This requires significantly more energy because you are now removing an electron from a positively charged ion (Al⁺), which holds onto its remaining electrons more tightly.

 3. Third Ionization Energy: Energy to remove the final 3s electron, creating Al³⁺.
 This jump in energy is enormous.
-On the flip side, the payoff is the creation of the stable, full octet configuration.
+Even so, the payoff is the creation of the stable, full octet configuration.
 The massive energy investment is "rewarded" by the profound stability of the resulting ion.

 This steep increase in ionization energy after the third electron is a classic signature of metals that form +3 cations, like aluminum and its periodic table neighbors, scandium and yttrium.